videolan/vlc/share/lua/README.txt

-reader:name(): name of the element reader:value(): value of the element reader:next_attr(): next attribute of the element
+reader:name(): name of the element reader:value(): value of the element reader:next_attr(): next attribute of the element reader:node_empty(): queries whether the previous invocation of reader:read() refers to an empty node ("<tag/>").
+Returns a value less than 0 on error, 1 if the node is empty, and 0 if it is not.

 The simplexml module can also be used to parse XML documents easily.